Diane Macedo

-Diane Reis Macedo is an American news personality.
+Diane Reis Macedo (born 1981/1982) is an American news personality.
 She is currently employed by ABC News where she serves as one of the anchors of ABC News Live.
 She also frequently fills-in as the pop news anchor on the weekend version of Good Morning America.
 Before coming to ABC News, She was a weekend morning anchor for WCBS-TV in New York City.
 Macedo announced her departure from WCBS on March 6, 2016.

 She used to be an editor for FoxNews.com and an on-air reporter for the Fox Business.
 She is also the lead female singer for a musical ensemble called Tribeca Rhythm.

 Career

 Born and raised in Mineola, New York, Macedo is the daughter of immigrant parents from the Minho region of Portugal.
 She attended Boston College.
-There, she was a political science and communications double major and a member of the co-ed a cappella singing group, the Bostonians of Boston College.
+There she was a political science and communications double major and a member of the co-ed a cappella singing group, the Bostonians of Boston College.
 Macedo began her career in journalism as a guest booker for Fox News Radio.
 She was promoted to a news editor and reporter for FoxNews.com, and to on-air broadcaster.
 From 2011 to 2013 Macedo was seen on the Fox Business reading business news during Imus in the Morning.
 She was also a regular panelist on the Fox News program Red Eye w/ Greg Gutfeld.

 In addition to her past work as a mezzo-soprano with Paradise Alley, Macedo has performed with the New Jersey–based cover band TheGoodLife.
 She is fluent in Portuguese and Spanish.

 Personal life

-She is married to Thomas Morgan since 2013.
+She married Thomas Morgan in 2013.
 They have two children together.